Chymyst/chymyst-core/docs/chymyst01.md

 To illustrate this on an example, suppose we would like to compute the sum of a bunch of numbers in a concurrent way.
-We expect to receive many molecules `data(x)` with integer values `x`, and we need to compute and print the final sum value when no more `data(x)` molecules are present.
+We expect to receive many molecules `data(x)` with integer values `x`, and we need to compute and print the final sum value when no more `data(...)` molecules are present.

-Here is an (incorrect) attempt to write chemical laws for this program:
+Here is an (incorrect) attempt to design the chemistry for this program:

 ```scala
 val data = m[Int]